rodeloescueta/attio-api/memory-bank/systemPatterns.md

 - Each event type has a dedicated handler
 - State changes propagate through the system based on events

-### 5. Frontend-Backend Separation
+### 5. Third-Party Payment Flow

-- Checkout UI is a separate frontend component
-- API serves as the backend processing engine
+- Braintree payment links handle the payment collection
+- No custom checkout UI to maintain
+- Secure payment processing through Braintree's hosted environment
-- Communication is via secure APIs
+- Webhook-based notification when payment is complete

 ## Component Relationships